Tiong Bahru: History

-In 1927, 70 acres of land were acquired by Singapore Improvement Trust (SIT) as a test case for public housing estate.
-This land was Tiong Bahru, a term translated from the Hokkien and Malay tongue as “tomb” and “new” respectively.
-The land was hilly and swampy, with ‘squatters of the pig-breeding and coolie types’.
-To build the first ever public housing estate of Singapore, the SIT had to remove cemeteries and displace some nearly 2000 squatters, while leveling the hilly terrain by cutting the hills nearly.
+In 1927, 70 acres of land were acquired by Singapore Improvement Trust (SIT) as a test case for a public housing estate.
+This land was Tiong Bahru, a term translated from the Hokkien and Malay tongues as "tomb" and "new" respectively.
+The land was hilly and swampy, with 'squatters of the pig-breeding and coolie types'.
+To build the first-ever public housing estate in Singapore, the SIT had to remove cemeteries and displace some nearly 2000 squatters, while leveling the hilly terrain by cutting the hills nearly.

 The first block of SIT flats, block 55, was ready in December 1936.
 Its 20 flat units of the total 28 flat units were occupied by 11 families then.
 It had adopted a similar typology to the shophouse where the ground floor consisted of shops with residential flats above.
 According to Tan Mok Lee, one of the first residents in the estate, the area was peaceful and had quite many empty flats, due to the costly monthly rent of $25 at that time.

 All of the streets in the estate are named after Chinese pioneers of the 19th and early 20th centuries.
 Chay Yan Street is named after the rubber plantation merchant and philanthropist, Tan Chay Yan.
 Peng Nguan Street is named after Lim Peng Nguan, an early settler and the father of the community leader Lim Nee Soon.
-Tiong Bahru was surrounded by the Sit Wah road and Outram road.
+Tiong Bahru was surrounded by the Sit Wah Road and Outram Road.
 Beyond were mangrove swamp and hillocks.

 Tiong Bahru was then also known as 美人窝 ("den of beauties") as it was where wealthy men would keep their mistresses.
-Due to close proximity to the Great World Amusement Park, there was a predominance of ‘pipa girls’ within the SIT estate, which refers to a more polite term for prostitutes.
+Due to close proximity to the Great World Amusement Park, there was a predominance of 'pipa girls' within the SIT estate, which is a more polite term for prostitutes.
 It was speculated that the pipa girls use the staircase access at the back of the flats to entertain the men, and flee whenever the men's wives return.

 In 1939, Great Britain declared war on Nazi Germany.
 In 1940, a series of construction plans were drawn to convert the motor garages at the back of the flats in Seng Poh Road into bomb shelters.
 By 1941, there were 784 flats, 54 tenements and 33 shops, which housed over 6000 residents.
 Since then, no new flats were built until the 1950s after the war.
 As the war drew near, the flats were painted in camouflage colours.
-Residents had also recalled at least two bombs landed on the estate during the Japanese occupation.
+Residents had also recalled at least two bombs landing on the estate during the Japanese occupation.
 The war had also brought widespread destruction of dwellings and overall overcrowding of slums with deterioration of hygiene conditions.